Skip to content

 def dispatch_exception_alert(payload: ExceptionRoutingPayload) -> bool:

-Routes exception payload to appropriate channel with retry resilience.
+"""Route an exception payload to its channel with retry resilience.

-In production, replace print/logging with actual webhook/email SDK calls.
+In production, replace the simulated call with a webhook/email SDK.

 """